ipedrazas/k8s.uk/kubernetes/api-vs-kubectl.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I makes me a bit sad to see tooling around `kubectl` when Kubernetes has such a nice HTTP API...</p>&mdash; Ivan Pedrazas (@ipedrazas) <a href="https://twitter.com/ipedrazas/status/740904502845411328">June 9, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 One thing that I hope it's clear it's that kubectl is designed to be used by people and HTTP API is designed to be used by code.
-In fact, if you look at the [documentation](http://kubernetes.io/docs/api/) you will see that there's a list of differnt APIs and kubectl is under `kubectl CLI`, this is teh list of all the kubernetes APIs:
+In fact, if you look at the [documentation](http://kubernetes.io/docs/api/) you will see that there's a list of different APIs and kubectl is under `kubectl CLI`, this is the list of all the kubernetes APIs:

 * Kubernetes API
 * Extension API